MicrosoftDocs/powerapps-docs/articles/environments-administration.md

 ## Delete your environment

-1. Open the [PowerApps admin center][1], find the environment to be deleted in the list, and click or tap it.
+1. Open the [PowerApps admin center][1], find the environment to be deleted in the list, and then click or tap it.

 	![](./media/environment-admin/environment-list-updated3.png)